bpgoodrow/Portfolio/README.md

 11:00 Begin working though first few lessons of weekend work to learn about how to correctly use hooks instead of class components
 1:00: Continue learning about hooks and implementation 2:00: Continue React Research
+3:00: Practice with using hooks by refactoring help-queue project

 ## Component Diagram